Host a Japanese delegate in your home over the summer and give your family a global perspective!

-Do you have a child 10-17 years old?
+Do you have a youth 10-17 years old?
 Would you like to host a Japanese son or daughter for a month in the summer?
-From July to August 2020, we are looking for host families for 12-16 year old Japanese youth.
-We match your child with a Japanese brother or sister of the same gender, within three years of age, and with similar interests.
+Annually in Michigan from July to August, we will be looking for host families for 12–16-year-old Japanese youth.
+We match Michigan youth with a Japanese brother or sister of the same gender, within three years of age, and with similar interests.
 The delegate can share a room with your child and can attend a summer camp (cost covered, up to $250) with their host-sibling.
 Apply now!
 Delegate information will be available in February.
 Go to www.states4hexchange.org to begin your online application.

 The Japanese youth (ages 12-16) are coming to Michigan as part of a delegation of 12 Japanese youth and adult chaperone participating in the Michigan 4-H Japan Summer Inbound exchange program.
-This is Michigan's 46 year partnering with States' 4-H International and LABO exchange program.
+Michigan's has partnered for 50 years with States' 4-H International Exchange Programs.

 - They are between the ages of 12 and 16.

 - They are members of the LABO Organization in Japan